cityssm/sunrise-cms/README.md

 ### ✔️ Sunrise CMS is Free and Open Source

-There's no cost to use it.
+There's no cost to use it and no risk to try it.

 ## About this Project